 With the introduction of Internet Explorer 10, Microsoft decided to store all browsing information (cookies, history, etc.) in a central database in the user profile, the so called ‘WebCache’.

 For the ‘Internet Explorer – WebCache’ a Dynamic Environment Manager Configuration File has been included in the ‘Easy Start’ configuration and the ‘Config File Creation Wizard’.

 Dynamic Environment Manager uses compression, so the size of the database will be optimized.
 However, be aware that managing this WebCache still adds some time to log in and log off because of the large file size.
-The template for roaming the ‘Internet Explorer – WebCache’ is included in the ‘Easy Start’ configuration, but disabled by default because of this reason.
+The template for roaming the ‘Internet Explorer – WebCache’ is included in the ‘Easy Start’ configuration, but deactivated by default because of this reason.

 This blog is about half the size of the previous one from three years ago.
-For all the issues described in the previous blogpost, there are now built-in solutions available in VMware Dynamic Environment Manager.
+For all the issues described in the previous blog post, there are now built-in solutions available in VMware Dynamic Environment Manager.
 This makes the life of the IT admin a lot easier and shows that this smaller product within the VMware EUC portfolio still is expanding and keeps surprising me.
 I’m looking forward to what I can write about Dynamic Environment Manager three years from now.
 I’m sure it will not just be another name change.

 VMware Dynamic Environment Manager Community:

 Tech Zone guide: Creating an Optimized Windows Image for a VMware Horizon Virtual Desktop https://techzone.vmware.com/creating-optimized-windows-image-vmware-horizon-virtual-desktop

 Blog from Ivan de Mes (vExpert): Managing FTA’s natively using DEM

 Previous blogpost ‘Managing Windows 10 with VMware User Environment Manager’